Who We Are

 NPC has been highly successful in representing the diverse interests of U.S. potato producers and plays a significant role influencing policy that directly affects the U.S. grower’s ability to compete both domestically and globally.

-During the National Potato Council’s 2024 Washington Summit, Bob Mattive of Monte Vista, Colo., was elected to serve as NPC’s 2024 President and head the grower-led organization’s Executive Committee.
+During the National Potato Council’s 2025 Washington Summit, Ted Tschirky of Pasco, Washington, was elected to serve as NPC’s 2025 President and head the grower-led organization’s Executive Committee.